PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/docs/html/_sources/Introduction to the Project.rst.txt

 Groups with Related Interests
 --------------------------------------

-* `Welcome to OpenCDA’s documentation!`_ : A SIMULATION tool integrated with a prototype cooperative driving automation (CDA; see SAE J3216) pipeline as well as regular automated driving components (e.g., perception, localization, planning, control).
+* `The OpenCDA project (UCLA mobility lab)`_ : A SIMULATION tool integrated with a prototype cooperative driving automation (CDA; see SAE J3216) pipeline as well as regular automated driving components (e.g., perception, localization, planning, control).

-Publications:
+Publications
 -------------------
 To be added

-Events:
+Events
 -------------
 To be added